 Satisfactory academic progress is defined by the College as maintaining a cumulative GPA of at least 2.0.
-Note: Federally-sponsored financial aid programs also define satisfactory academic progress in terms of a minimum number of credits completed each semester.
-Consult the Financial Aid Office if there is any doubt.
+Coursework taken at other institutions, including other UH System campuses, do not affect a student's Hawai'i CC GPA and will not be considered for the purposes of Hawai'i CC academic progress.
+(Note: Financial aid programs define satisfactory academic progress differently.
+Consult the Financial Aid Office, if necessary.)
 (Policy Haw 7.520)